computationalmystic/project4-group2/sfrh6-2.md

 ## Here is a starting list of some of the classes that would be implemented in this system

+#### For the Entity Relationship Diagram
+	> Databases to hold the system's users, the assignments created, and submissions

+	> Create stored procedure for notifying students when an assignment has been graded

+	> Create stored procedure for notifying students and TAs when a change has been made to a course or assignment

+	> Create a stored procedure for notifying students and TAs when an assignment has been created

+	> A configured web server

+	> UI for users to login and logout

+	> UI for professors to add, delete, edit assignments and courses

+	> UI for professors and TAs to search students

+	> UI for admins to delete and add professors to the database

+	> UI for admins to search users within the database

+	> UI for TAs to grade assignments

+	> UI for students to submit assignments

+	> UI for students, professors, and TAs to view assignments

 ### 1. **User class**

 ##### _Class fields_(add field types)